Dean of Learning Resources

-Includes Academic Search Complete; Alth Healthwatch; Agricola; Art Abstracts; Biological Abstracts; Book Collection: Nonfiction; Business Source Complete; CINAHL; Computer Science Index; Computer Source; EBSCO Animals; Economia Y Negocious; Environmental Issues & Policy Index; ERIC; French Business Source; Fuente Academica; Funk & Wagnall’s New World Encyclopedia; GeoRef; Health Source; History Reference Center; Hospitality & Tourism Index; Information Science & Technology Abstracts; International Political Science Abstracts; Internet & Personal Computing Abstracts; Legal Collection; Library, Information Science & Technology Abstracts; Literary Reference Center; MAS Ultra; MedicLatina; Medline; Mental Measurements Yearbook; Military & Government Collection; MLA Directory of Periodicals; MLA International Bibliography; Newspaper Source; Pre-CINAHL; Primary Search; Professional Development Collection; Psychology & Behavioral Sciences Collection; PsycINFO; Regional Business News; Religion & Philosophy Collection; Science & Technology Collection; SocINDEX with Full Text; SPORTDiscus; the Serials Directory; and World History Collection.
+Includes Academic Search Complete; Alt Healthwatch; Agricola; Art Abstracts; Biological Abstracts; Book Collection: Nonfiction; Business Source Complete; CINAHL Plus Full-text; Computer Science Index; Computer Source; EBSCO Animals; Economia y Negocio; Environmental Index; ERIC; Fuente Academica; Funk & Wagnall's New World Encyclopedia; GeoRef; GeoRef In Process; Greenfile; Health Source; History Reference Center; Hospitality & Tourism Index; Information Science & Technology Abstracts; International Political Science Abstracts; Internet & Personal Computing Abstracts; Legal Collection; Library, Information Science & Technology Abstracts with full text; Literary Reference Center; MAS Ultra: School Edition; MedicLatina; Medline; Mental Measurements Yearbook; Military & Government Collection; MLA Directory of Periodicals; MLA International Bibliography; Newspaper Source; Primary Search; Professional Development Collection; Psychology & Behavioral Sciences Collection; PsycINFO; Regional Business News; Religion & Philosophy Collection; Science & Technology Collection; SocINDEX with Full Text; SPORTDiscus; the Serials Directory; Teacher Reference Center; Vente et Gestion; and World History Collection.

 Databases include Biography Resource Center, Literature Resource Center, Scribners Writers Series, and Twayne Author Series.

-Learning Express is an interactive online database of practice tests and tutorial course series designed to help patrons - students and adult learners - succeed on the academic or licensing tests they must pass.
+Learning Express is an interactive online database of practice tests and tutorial course series designed to help patrons - students and adult learners - succeed on the academic or licensing tests.
 Users are required to create an account to take tests.